ronnidc/vscode-nunjucks/README.md

 1. Go to *View > Command Palette* (Mac OSX: `cmd+shift+P`, Windows: `ctrl+shift+P`)
 2. Run the following command in the Command Palette field: `>ext install extension` and hit enter.
 3. Then type `nunjucks` and hit enter.
-4. After instalation is complete restart the Code app and you are all set up for start writing Nunjucks templates in Code.
+4. After instalation is complete restart the Code app and you are all set up for start writing Nunjucks templates in Visual Studio Code.

 ![Install the Nunjucks extension from Code Command Palette](images/vscode-command-palette-nunjucks.png)